Last Updated on October 2, 2021 by

 Winning The Game

-The team with the most point at the end of the game wins the match.
+The team with the most points at the end of the game wins the match.
 But if a match is tied at the end of the game, a penalty shootout is used to determine the winner.
 Five players will be chosen from each team to shoot directly from the 5m line.

 Countries Participating In Water Polo